 Dr. Jogi Book Reviews

-Metabolical: The Lure and the Lies of Processed Food, Nutrition, and Modern Medicine Hardcover – May 4, 2021
+Metabolical: The Lure and the Lies of Processed Food, Nutrition, and Modern Medicine - by Dr. Lustig

 Dr. Lustig, fellow pediatric endocrinologist, made a name for himself in 1998 with his viral youtube video about the evils of sugar.
 In this book from 2021 he updates us all with the latest scientific knowledge about sugar's ill effects.
 There are several chapters that go into the nitty gritty metabolic normal versus aberrant pathways that a processed food diet induces.
 Good read.
 Finally, a balanced view on keto versus vegan.
 Also excellent policy recommendations.
 There are very good recommendations for the both average and high level reader who is interested in better health.